Enterprise Search Solutions

 ENTERPRISE SEARCH NOW GOES BEYOND TRADITIONAL DATA SOURCES

-There is renewed interest in the market for what we at Search Technologies call “corporate wide search," or CWS.
-These are holistic solutions making corporate information easily and securely available to all staff within an enterprise.
+Corporate wide search applications are holistic solutions that make corporate information easily and securely available to all staff within an enterprise.
 Subsets of information are sometimes also made searchable for customers or partners.